The Ladbrokes Country Classic

 The race carries prizemoney of $125,000 to the winner, and as such is the richest middle distance greyhound event in the world.

-To be known as the Ladbrokes Country Classic, the final will rotate around a number of regional venues, with the Dubbo Greyhound Club given the honour of hosting the inaugural running on March 19, 2022.
+To be known as the Ladbrokes Country Classic, the final will rotate around a number of regional venues, with the Dubbo Greyhound Club given the honour of hosting the final in March of each year.

-The honour of the first winner of the Country Classic went to the John and Minnie Finn-trained Zipping Kyrgios who after camping on the speed early from his box one draw, powered to the lead swinging for home and raced away to collect the $125,000 for his connections.
+The first winner of the Country Classic was the John and Minnie Finn-trained Zipping Kyrgios, who after camping on the speed early from his box one draw, powered to the lead swinging for home and raced away to collect the $125,000 for his connections.

 The win was an emotional one for the Finns and also the dog's owner the Hallinan family whose local track is Dubbo.